Whatsapp Icon

 The second opinion has various advantages and disadvantages for patients, physicians, and society.
 Choosing a second opinion helps the patients medically, resulting in improved diagnosis or treatment.
 It also makes them mentally strong by enabling them to act more independently and exercise some control and freedom of choice (Axon et al., 2008).
 Reassurance is achieved for both patients and their physicians while opting for second opinions.

 Second opinions in oncology have achieved various benefits resulting in better treatment options.
-Awareness regarding selecting a second opinion appeals to the patients to double-check their own oncologist's opinion, gather more information and exhaust all other options.
+Awareness regarding selecting a second opinion appeals to the patients to double-check their own oncologist's opinion, gather more information, and exhaust all other options.
 Second opinions have helped the patients by providing them with more confidence and choosing the right treatment plan.
 A second opinion could point to another type or stage of cancer that might alter the treatment plan.
 If the initial diagnosis is confirmed, a second opinion will provide additional treatment options to consider.

 The patients are not obligated to undergo treatment under the initial oncologist.
 A second opinion is influential in confirming the type and stage of cancer if the patient has a rare cancer diagnosis.
 In some cases, the patient loses hope as cancer becomes untreatable, as per the doctor's opinion.
 However, an opinion from the second doctor provides potential treatment options to the patients that increase their confidence level for having a second opinion.
 The second opinion has been effective in saving costs by preventing unnecessary treatment.
-The patients who opted for second opinions have shown efficacy in reducing the unnecessary, expensive and invasive diagnostic and surgical procedures and saving the rehabilitation costs.
+The patients who opted for second opinions have shown efficacy in reducing unnecessary, expensive, and invasive diagnostic and surgical procedures and saving rehabilitation costs.
 The patients have adhered to recommendations of a second opinion for undergoing non-invasive therapy instead of surgical procedures, thus reducing the chances of undergoing surgery and saving the cost.

 Our treatment approach at ZenOnco.io